King Manuel II of Portugal

 by Scott Mehl © Unofficial Royalty 2016

-King Manuel II of Portugal was the last Portuguese monarch, reigning just two and a half years before Portugal declared itself a republic.
+King Manuel II of Portugal was the last Portuguese monarch, reigning just two and a half years before Portugal was declared a republic.
 He was born Infante Manuel Maria Filipe Carlos Amélio Luís Miguel Rafael Gabriel Gonzaga Xavier Francisco de Assis Eugénio on November 15, 1889, at Belém Palace in Lisbon, Portugal, the youngest child of King Carlos I of Portugal and Princess Amélie of Orléans.
 Styled Duke of Beja from birth, Manuel had two older siblings:

 On February 1, 1908, the royal family was attacked by assassins while riding in a carriage en route to the palace.
 Manuel was shot only in the arm, but his father was shot in the head, dying instantly, and his brother, Luís Filipe, was also mortally injured and died several minutes later.
 At just 18 years old, Manuel became the last King of Portugal.